KohtaSchultz/Diamond-Price-Preditction-Project/README.md

 I'm going to figure out what contributes to the price of a diamond.

 # Hypothesis:
-It's more than just the carats, cut, or color of a diamond that raises/ lowers the price.
+It's more than just the carats, cut, or color of a diamond that raises/ lowers the price of a diamond.

 # Step 1: narrow down dataset through querying:
 I uploaded a [dataset](https://www.kaggle.com/datasets/swatikhedekar/price-prediction-of-diamond) from Kaggle into BigQuery to figure some things out about the data.